 Hebron Girls’ Hostel was founded by Miss Bowden, continued by Miss Joyce Harding.
 Present superintendent is Mrs Jenny Grace Prabhakar.
 Holland Wharf Girls’ Hostel was founded by Miss Joy Tilsley.
 Presently Mrs Santhosham is the Superintendent.
 Narsapur Christian Hospital was founded by Dr C.E.Pring, continued by Dr B.D.Holt, Miss J.E.Holt, Dr D.Munce and Dr C.R.Prabhakar.
 Present Director is Dr. L.K.Thomas.
 Bethesda Leprosy Hospital was founded by Mr J.M.Boyd, continued by Dr E.S.Short, Dr Ben Walkey and Mr K.Satyanarayana.
 The present C.E.O is Mr. V.Paul Raju.

-GDSA owns 363 properties or 22.28% of the total number of properties of SAI.
+GDSA owns 368 properties of the total number of properties of SAI.

 Bro.
 Satyanarayana is overseeing the work of GDSA and officiates as it’s Chairman.
 Bro.
 B. G. Stevenson is the person in charge of the GDSA Office and is doing an outstanding work in the Office.